MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-sharepoint-application-page.md

      The Visual Web Developer designer displays the application page in **Source** view where you can see the page's HTML elements.
 The designer displays the markup for several <xref:System.Web.UI.WebControls.Content> controls.
 Each control maps to a <xref:System.Web.UI.WebControls.ContentPlaceHolder> control that is defined in the default application master page.

-## Designing the layout of the application page
+## Design the layout of the application page

 The Application Page item enables you to use a designer to add ASP.NET controls to the application page.
 This designer is the same designer used in Visual Web Developer.
 Add a label, a radio button list, and a table to the **Source** view of the designer, and then set properties just as you would when you design any standard ASP.NET page.